-The JMP is a five-year graduate/medical degree program.
-The pre-clerkship years are spent at UC Berkeley, engaging in a leading-edge integrated Problem-Based Learning medical curriculum while simultaneously earning a master’s degree (MS) in the Health and Medical Sciences at UC Berkeley’s School of Public Health.
-After two and a half years, our students move across the bay to UCSF to finish their medical education and receive their medical doctorate (MD).
+The UC Berkeley–UCSF Joint Medical Program (JMP) is a five-year graduate/medical degree program.
+Students spend their pre-clerkship years at UC Berkeley engaging in a unique medical curriculum centered around student-led inquiry while simultaneously earning a master’s degree (MS) in the Health and Medical Sciences at Berkeley Public Health.
+After two and a half years, students move across the Bay to UCSF to finish their medical education and receive their medical doctorate (MD).

-The UC Berkeley–UCSF Joint Medical Program (JMP) attracts people who are passionately dedicated to improving the world’s health through scholarly self-directed yet collaborative inquiry.
+The JMP attracts students who are dedicated to improving the world’s health through scholarly self-directed yet collaborative inquiry.
 This is reflected in both the medical curriculum and master’s program.

 The Master’s program in Health and Medical Sciences (HMS MS) supports the JMP curriculum’s vision by adding to the traditional scientific education a framework of critical inquiry and humanism that affords students the intellectual, practical, and ethical skills to promote and lead change processes aimed at improving the health and wellbeing of individuals and communities.
 Concurrently, students participate in an innovative student-led, faculty-supported Foundational Sciences curriculum through small group learning strategies like Problem-Based Learning (PBL) and Team-Based Learning (TBL), as well as a Clinical Skills curriculum, which integrates a structural and systems approach to patient care.